mvoss02/real_time_crypto_trading_bot/README.md

 The main data scources are:

-1. https://cryptopanic.com/ - where we retrieve live news within the crypto space 1.1.
-Historic data has been retrieved from https://github.com/soheilrahsaz/cryptoNewsDataset, as there is no API to obtain histoirc news headlines from cryptopanic
+1. https://cryptopanic.com/ - where we retrieve live news within the crypto space
+   1. Historic data has been retrieved from https://github.com/soheilrahsaz/cryptoNewsDataset, as there is no API to obtain historic news headlines from cryptopanic
 2. https://docs.kraken.com/api/
-2.1.
-Live data is being retrieved from the Websocket API 2.2.
-Historical data from the REST API
+   1. Live data is being retrieved from the Websocket API
+   2. Historical data from the REST API

 ## Prerequisites
 - uv